Marda Loop Main Street

 Over 190 Businesses open during construction

 The Marda Loop Main Streets project will bring a whole new look to the Marda Loop business district when it is completed in late 2024.
-Please keep supporting local businesses during the challenges of the construction period – they need you now more than ever
+Please support local businesses during construction

 Community office hours